 In weighing your options, you should evaluate your ability to tolerate risk.
 Here are the relative levels of assurance offered by the above options:

 - agency adoptions provide the greatest assurance of monitoring and oversight since agencies are required to adhere to licensing and procedural standards;

-- independent adoptions by attorneys at least provide assurance that attorneys must adhere to the standards of the Bar Association.
+- independent adoptions by attorneys at least assure that attorneys must adhere to the standards of the Bar Association.
 Some attorneys who specialize in adoption are members of the American Academy of Adoption Attorneys, a professional membership organization with standards of ethical practice;

 - adoptive placements by facilitators offer the least amount of supervision and oversight.
 This does not mean there are not ethical professionals with good standards of practice; it simply means there are few or no oversight mechanisms in place at this time.